jarad/ConferenceOnPredictiveInferenceInSports/content/authors/jim-albert/_index.md

   - Speakers
 ---

-Jim Albert is Emeritus Professor, Department of Mathematics and Statistics, Bowling Green State University.
-He has interests in Bayesian modeling, statistics education and the application of statistical thinking in sports.
+Jim Albert received his PhD degree from Purdue University in 1979 and spent his entire academic career at the Department of Mathematics and Statistics at Bowling Green State University.
+His research interests are in Bayesian modeling, the analysis of sports data, and statistical education.
+Retirement activities include tennis and a part-time analyst position with the Houston Astros.